microsoft/inventory-hub-java-on-azure/function-apps/Notify-Inventory/README.md

 # Deploy Notification Processor (Notify Inventory Update) - Inventory Hub App using Java on Azure #

-The purpose of this function app is to illustrate how to notify product inventory updates to listeners.
+The purpose of this function app is to illustrate how to notify product inventory updates in Cosmos DB to listeners through Event Hub.

 ## Requirements